frida/frida-website/_i18n/en/_docs/stalker.md

 > start stalking `threadId` (or the current thread if omitted)

 Let's consider when these calls may be used.
-Stalking where you provide a thread id is likely to be used where you have a thread of interest and are wondering what it is doing.
+Stalking where you provide a thread ID is likely to be used where you have a thread of interest and are wondering what it is doing.
 Perhaps it has an interesting name?
 Thread names can be found using `cat /proc/PID/tasks/TID/comm`.
 Or perhaps you walked the threads in your process using the Frida JavaScript API `Process.enumerateThreads()` and then